aosabook/500lines/pedometer/chapter.md

 end
 ~~~~~~~

-We use our now familiar `run` pattern and supply `Pipeline` with accelerometer data, and instances of `User` and `Trial`.
+We use our now-familiar `run` pattern and supply `Pipeline` with accelerometer data, and instances of `User` and `Trial`.
 The `feed` method implements the pipeline, which entails running `Parser` with the accelerometer data, then using the parser's parsed data to run `Processor`, and finally using the processor's filtered data to run `Analyzer`.
 The `Pipeline` keeps `@parser`, `@processor`, and `@analyzer` instance variables, so that the program has access to information from those objects for display purposes through the app.
-TODO: Add note on stateful versus stateless?

 # Adding Some Friendly